saltybun/salt/README.md

 of scripts and bring all your scripts under a single command called `salt | s`.
 The focus of this tool is to seamlessly share scripts between teams and improve productivity with ease of use.
 [Bundles](#salt-bundle) let your quickly import scripts from any folder or a git repository.
-This project was initially created for [🍿](https://github.com/codekidx/popcorn) and was extracted as a standalone tool.

 # 🧂

-> _Boost your development workflow with a 🤏🏻 of 🧂_
+> _Boost your productivity with a 🤏🏻 of 🧂_

 ![version](https://img.shields.io/badge/version-v0.1.0-orange)
 ![category](https://img.shields.io/badge/beta-teal)